-• Since last September, around 60 staff, from a wide range of positions and locations, have received training on how to conduct media interviews.
-This will ensure department subject matter experts are available and prepared to respond to media requests.
+Cinco lost Contambon around CO staff from a wide range of resitions and loss time have resided consistant and responsive channel for the public Since last September, around 60 staff, from a wide range of positions and locations, have received training on how to conduct media interviews.
+This will ensure department subject matter experts are consistent and responsive channel for the public and other stakeholders to interact with the available and prepared to respond to media requests.
 This work continues across the province.
-Building trust and changing culture takes both time and resources and will not happen overnight.
-However, taking actions to demonstrate the department is committed to both in the short, medium and long term is also part of the strategic approach.
-On June 25, 2019, the Department hosted a stakeholder engagement session to provide an opportunity for forest policy stakeholders to learn about progress on, and provide feedback related to, implementing ecological forestry in Nova Scotia.
-Both Minister Rankin and Deputy Minister Towers provided information and updates on the progress to date to implement ecological forestry, including an open question and answer period for participants to explore topics of interest further.
-This was followed by interactive sessions to seek stakeholder input on the Department's plans to implement recommendations from the Independent Review of Forest Practices.
-The Department produced a What We Heard report to outline the feedback and cross-cutting themes that emerged throughout these discussions, https://novascotia.ca/natr/forestry/Forest_Review/What-We-Heard-Ecological-Forestry-Forum-June-2019.pdf .
+Department. available and prepared to respond to media requests.
+This work continues across the province.
+Continue to develop communications products Building trust and changing culture takes both time and resources and will not happen overnight.
+However, tailored to needs of our various audiences and taking actions to demonstrate the department is committed to both in the short, medium and long term is also leverage the channels available to us (e.g. part of the strategic approach.
+Provincial Parks, Department offices, social and traditional media) to help all Nova Scotians On June 25, 2019, the Department hosted a stakeholder engagement session to provide an opportunity for forest understand the work of the department. policy stakeholders to learn about progress on, and provide feedback related to, implementing ecological Initiate the development of a long-term public and forestry in Nova Scotia.
+Both Minister Rankin and Deputy Minister Towers provided information and updates on stakeholder engagement plan that ensures the progress to date to implement ecological forestry, including an open question and answer period for stakeholder and public consultation are participants to explore topics of interest further.
+This was followed by interactive sessions to seek stakeholder operationalized in how the Department conducts input on the Department's plans to implement recommendations from the Independent Review of Forest its work.
+Practices.
+The Department produced a What We Heard report to outline the feedback and cross-cutting themes that emerged throughout these discussions, https://novascotia.ca/natr/forestry/Forest_Review/What-We- Heard-Ecological-Forestry-Forum-June-2019.pdf.
 The Department is demonstrating this commitment by engaging stakeholders in decision-making on each of the projects to implement the recommendations.
 Engagement plans are being customized and/or implemented for each of the projects, for example: A targeted consultation session was held in August 2019 to provide information and gather input and feedback on the overall policy direction of a revised Forest Management Guide and suggested revisions proposed by the project team.
 Feedback from this session was incorporated into a draft guide which was shared in March 2020 for further input/feedback from the targeted stakeholders and will be followed by public consultation (Spring 2020) (see Rec 10) Using a discussion paper and inviting written comments, there was broad public online consultation related to potential criteria for use in selecting High Production Forestry sites (Winter 2020) (see Rec 15) The Species at Risk Program Renewal team hosted Recovery Action Forums, which will have components for both Species at Risk practitioners and the general public in late February and early March 2020 (see Rec 18) The specifics of completed and planned public/targeted engagement activities are detailed this report, see Recommendations 5, 10, 15, 17, 18, 19, 20, 21, 43